France tells UK fishermen: keep out of contested scallop waters

-British and French fishermen have been locked in an angry dispute over fishing rights, subbed the "Scallop Wars"

-Paris (AFP) - France's agriculture minister on Friday urged British fishermen to keep out of contested scallop-rich waters near the French coast that were the scene of clashes between competing boats this week.
+Paris (AFP) - France's agriculture minister has urged British fishermen to keep out of contested scallop-rich waters near the French coast that were the scene of clashes between competing boats this week.

-Stephane Travert said he had spoken with British counterpart George Eustice over the latest skirmish in the so-called "Scallops Wars", and said the two sides would try to reach a deal at talks next week.
+Stephane Travert said he had spoken with his British counterpart George Eustice over the latest skirmish in the so-called "Scallops Wars", indicating and the sides would try to reach a deal at talks next week.

 French fishermen are incensed that British scallop boats are accessing the fertile waters off the mouth of the river Seine -- with French boats only allowed to fish there between October to May to protect stocks.

-Speaking to Europe 1 radio, Travert condemned the violence and said he had asked British boats to keep out of the contested area off France's northern coast.
+Speaking to Europe 1 radio station on Friday, Travert condemned the violence and said he had asked British boats keep out of the contested area off France's northern coast.

-The talks, which will focus on an area of the sea between the French towns of Barfleur and Antifer, will take place in London on Wednesday, according to Normandy fishing chief Dimitri Rogoff.
+The talks, which will focus on an area of the sea between the French towns of Barfleur and Antifer, will take place in London, according to Normandy fishing chief Dimitri Rogoff.

 Rogoff accused British fishermen of exploiting a loophole in a deal struck to regulate scollop fishing in the area, which exempts British boats less than 15 metres (50 foot) long from restrictions.